In this article:

 All machines make things, but what they make depends on the machine!
 We've had machines that made keys, decorations, eggs, and ingredients for other machines, for example.

 When you click to select a recipe, you see the details of what's required to make it.
 As with machines, the color of the action button tells you if you can proceed, and the inventory counts are also color-coded.
-In the Back to School example below, the player doesn't not have enough rulers to make the Seahorse Sendoff (yellow arrows), but they can make the Octo-Art Teacher (green arrows).
+In the Back to School example below, the player does NOT have enough rulers to make the Seahorse Sendoff (yellow arrows), but they CAN make the Octo-Art Teacher (green arrows).

 Choose the item you want to make, confirm you have the right materials, then click on the red Make this! button.
 Remember, the button will be gray if you don't have the right inventory items.